LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  Shortname: (None)
 -  Namespaced: false

-``Cluster`` is an API desgined by the ``kind`` special interest group.
+``Cluster`` is an API designed by the ``kind`` special interest group.
 It is designed to help configure development Kubernetes clusters.

 ----